supermarsx/whoisdigger/readme.md

 `unparsable`, Assume a domain as available if reply is unparsable, it may help correcting malformed, unusual or unhandled whois replies, default: false

 `dnsFailureUnavailable`, Assume a domain is unavailable in a DNS sweep if request fails, this avoids having false positives on availability, default: true

+### AI

+Whoisdigger can optionally use a local ONNX model or OpenAI to predict domain availability.
+Configure these features in the `ai` section of `appsettings.ts`:

+- `ai.enabled` - toggle AI features
+- `ai.modelPath` and `ai.dataPath` - local model and data locations
+- `ai.modelURL` - remote URL to download the model
+- `ai.openai.url` and `ai.openai.apiKey` - OpenAI endpoint and API key

 ## Building